redmer/azure-wakeup-db/README.md

   - `odbc:server=localhost;user id=sa;password={foo;bar}`
 - Or use the following specific options.
 They _will not_ be combined with DSN.
   - `--server`: Database host
-  - `--database`: Database name
   - `--port`: Database port (default: 1433)
   - `--instance`: SQL Server instance name (optional)
+  - `--database`: Database name
   - `--user`: Database username
   - `--password`: Database password

-  All variants described at [microsoft/go-mssqldb].
+  All variants of the connection string described at [microsoft/go-mssqldb].
   Kerberos or EntraID is not supported.

 - Environment variables: